11 Top-Rated Day Trips from Frankfurt

 Sitting close to the center of Germany, historic Frankfurt - the country's fifth largest city - makes an excellent jumping-off point to explore such places as the beautiful Rhine Valley and the Black Forest, each just a couple of hours away by car or rail.
-Closer to Frankfurt, you'll be rewarded by many wonderful day trip possibilities, including a cruise up (or down) the River Main, a delight to see via tour boat.
+Closer to Frankfurt, you'll be rewarded by many wonderful day trip possibilities and exciting things to do, including a cruise up (or down) the River Main, a delight to see via tour boat.
 There are also numerous old towns and cities to explore, including lovely Hanau and Mainz, along with many well preserved castles, cathedrals, and ancient fortifications dating back as far as Roman times.

 1 Historic Hanau: Not so Grimm

 The historic old town of Hanau, at the junction of the Kinzig with the Main rivers, just 20 kilometers east of Frankfurt's city center, is an easy and enjoyable day trip.
 In the town's old Marktplatz stands the New Town Hall (Neustädtisches Rathaus), built in 1733 and notable for its charming carillon and monument to Jacob and Wilhelm Grimm, the famous Brothers Grimm, who were born here.
 It's a connection celebrated each year with the popular Brothers Grimm Festival.
 Another town highlight is the Goldsmiths' House (Goldschmiedehaus), home to an exhibition of jewelry and a reproduction of a traditional goldsmith's workshop.
 Also of note, and just four kilometers northwest of Hanau's old town center, is Schloss Philippsruhe, a fine Baroque palace that now houses the Hanau Historical Museum, with its collections of ceramics, silver, and paintings, as well as numerous artifacts relating to the Brothers Grimm, plus a fine sculpture garden.